Ángel Brau: Albacete Balompié

 Brau was born in Cartagena in the Region of Murcia, and began his career with the youth wing of local side Cartagena FC, before jumping ship to La Liga outfit Albacete Balompié in 1992.
 In 1993, he was sent to Albacete's farm team, Hellín Deportivo, and helped them earn promotion to the Tercera División in his first season.
 He remained at Hellín in 1994-95, and they had another successful season, winning their group and qualifying for the promotion play-off.
 They finished second in their play-off group, losing to San Pedro.

-He was recalled to Albacete for the 1995-96 La Liga campaign, and made his debut in the opening match of the season, a 3-0 away loss to Sporting de Gijón at El Molinón on 2 September.
+Brau was recalled to Albacete for the 1995-96 La Liga campaign, and made his debut in the opening match of the season, a 3-0 away loss to Sporting de Gijón at El Molinón on 2 September.
 This was a false dawn, however, and Brau was used sparingly, having to wait until 27 March for his next appearance, in a 3-2 away win over Real Betis at Estadio Benito Villamarín.
 This marked the start of a short run in the team, and he made his home debut three days later in a 1-0 defeat by Barcelona at Estadio Carlos Belmonte.
 He finished the season with four appearances, also playing in another 1-0 loss to Valencia at Mestalla Stadium on 7 April.
 Albacete were relegated at the end of the season, via a play-off with Extremadura.

-He played just once in the second tier the following season, being withdrawn after less than half an hour of a 2-2 home draw with Real Madrid B in favour of Manolo Salvador.
+Brau played just once in the second tier the following season, being withdrawn after less than half an hour of a 2-2 home draw with Real Madrid B in favour of Manolo Salvador.
 He was sent back to Hellín in the second half of the season, before leaving the club completely in the summer.

 Atlético Madrid

-He joined Atlético Madrid in the summer of 1997, playing exclusively with their B team, who were rivals of Albacete in the Segunda División.
+Brau joined Atlético Madrid in the summer of 1997, playing exclusively with their B team, who were rivals of Albacete in the Segunda División.
 He made his debut on the first day of the season, in a 1-1 home draw with Las Palmas at Estadio Cerro del Espino on 31 August, coming off the bench in place of Quinton Fortune with 25 minutes to play.
 He was used primarily as a substitute, and had to wait until 6 December for his first start, which came in a 1-0 defeat at the hands of Rayo Vallecano at Estadio Teresa Rivero.

-His solitary home start came against his former employers, Albacete, on 21 December, a match which the hosts won 2-0.
+Brau's solitary home start came against his former employers, Albacete, on 21 December, a match which the hosts won 2-0.
 He then didn't play again until the final two matches of the season, the first of which was the return fixture against Albacete on 10 May, which ended 1-1.
 In the final match, at home to Eibar six days later, he played the last 25 minutes of a 2-0 victory.
 With no realistic prospect of ever being promoted to Atlético's first team, he left the club at the end of the season.